Caregiving For All: September 3, 2023, Del Larson, Certified Lay Minister

 Please excuse my editing mistakes.
 As a writer I usually have someone proof my work.
 I have a mental block for the endings of words like ed and ing.
 I read it as if it is there.
 I blame it on being Norwegian.

 I appreciate hearing from you.
 Positive or negative.
-My email address is attached, or you can call the church for my phone number.
+My email is attached, or you can call the church and they will give you my number.